Frequently Asked Questions

 Further information on the Utah code can be found on the Utah state government website.

-You are also welcome to seek support services from a campus victim-survivor advocate in our Center for Student Wellness.
+You are also welcome to seek support services from a campus victim-survivor advocate in our Center for Campus Wellness.

 Faculty and staff members have a legal responsibility to stop prohibited discrimination and sexual harassment.
 If you become aware of potentially sexually harassing conduct, even if the individual involved does not wish to take any action, note the following obligations under University policy and federal law: